epccs/parts_epccs/BACKEND_SETUP_1.0.x.md

-# Inventree 1.0.x on Ubuntu 25.04
+# Inventree 1.x on Ubuntu 25.04

-This guide will help you Install Inventree 1.0.x on Ubuntu 25.04 (<https://inventree.local>).
+This guide will help you Install Inventree 1.x on Ubuntu 24.04, (also seems to work on 25.10).

 - ToDo: https is not working.
 - ToDo: email is not working (SMTP fail)